No Records Found

-Here are our choices for, and reviews of, the best bed & breakfast castle hotel stays in Spain in 2020!
+Here are our choices for, and reviews of, the best bed & breakfast castle hotel stays in Spain in 2023!
 All of these wonderful properties come with instant online booking & lowest price guaranteed via Booking.com.

 SpainStaying within the walls of one of Europe’s most iconic historical sites, Granada’s Alhambra fortress, and being able to stroll around the grounds after the tourist hordes have left feels like an exclusive experience and that it certainly is.
 The only way to do this is to stay in the luxury Parador de Granada, something which makes it one of Andalusia’s and Spain’s most desired hotels and so, unless you are lucky, it can be extremely difficult to find a room there without booking months in advance.
 THE ACCOMMODATION: The accommodation is in a beautifully atmospheric medieval building, a building which was once part of the Alhambra Mosque & Palace later converted into a convent just after the Reconquista.
 It was also once the burial place of Spain’s most famous Royal couple, King Fernando and Queen Isabel, before their remains were later moved to Granada Cathedral.
 The spot that was their resting place is still there to be seen today.
 They have double and twin rooms, some of which also come with a sofa bed to sleep one extra person if needed.
 There are also 5 suites at the hotel, around 40 metres square they have a separate living room READ MORE

 SpainMost famous former guest: Orson Welles.
 Parador de Cardona is a towering, 9th century era, hilltop fortress near Barcelona now converted into a beautifully atmospheric, modern luxury hotel.
 It is seen as the most important medieval fortress in Catalonia and one of the most important in Spain, the strategic setting allowing jaw dropping views and the castle itself still retaining a strong historical ambience.
 THE ACCOMMODATION: They have a choice of rooms; doubles, twins and triples and some large double suites.
 The rooms are spacious, clean and comfortable and furnished in a generally modern, quite minimalist style.
-Check your options on the booking page here.
 The building as a whole is incredibly impressive and steeped in Catalan history, and though the rooms are of a high standard and have some historical details here and there, they generally lack the medieval ambience of much of the rest of the castle.
-A wander around the grounds of Parador de Cardona as the sun sets is the best way to soak up some of that lovely ambience, you can admire its sturdy ancient walls and towers, the romanesque Church of Sant Vicenç de Cardona and the 11th century Torre de la Minyona for READ MORE
+A wander around the grounds of Parador de Cardona as the sun sets is the best way to soak up some of that lovely ambience, you can admire its sturdy ancient walls and towers, the romanesque Church of Sant Vicenç de Cardona and the 11th century Torre de la Minyona for example with the views from the top of READ MORE

 SpainThe 5 Star Parador de Santiago – Hostal de Los Reyes Católicos is an integral part of the historic core of Santiago de Compostela, Galicia, Spain, and one of the world’s very oldest hotels.
 It is located on Obradoiro Square beside the cathedral which marks the end of the infamous Camino de Santiago something the hotel is intrinsically linked with.
 It was commissioned by King Ferdinand in 1499 as a place of rest and recuperation for pilgrims.
 A mixture between a medical hospital and a hotel, known in those days as a hostal, guests were originally allowed a free stay of 3 nights in summer and 5 nights in winter courtesy of the Spanish Crown, a deal which sadly is not available to modern pilgrims.
-THE ACCOMMODATION: You have a choice of accommodation at the Parador, from basic double and twin rooms through what they term superior rooms and then suites.
+ACCOMMODATION: You have a choice of accommodation at the Parador, from basic double and twin rooms through what they term superior rooms and then suites.
 The suites are probably not worth the extra premium, the basic rooms might be a little underwhelming, especially when being part of such a gorgeous building, and so we feel the best value lies in the superior rooms.
-Check your options out on the booking page here.
-All of READ MORE
+All of the rooms and suites have a very distinct historical ambience, READ MORE